 All of us have a tendency to let go of the iron grip we have over our diet while traveling.
 We eat everything that is placed in front of us.
 Of course, half of the fun of traveling comes from trying out the local delicacies.
 But this is no reason to gorge on junk foods for the entire trip.

 While it is perfectly fine to have a day or two where you go all out on the oiliest and the unhealthiest food, it is not a good idea to do all the time.
-You may workout and perform exercises with religious fervor, but if your diet is crap, your body will reflect it.
+You may workout and exercise with religious fervor, but if your diet is crap, your body will reflect it.

 The key is to find a balance between eating the foods you know are detrimental to your fitness and trying out the local cuisine.
 But if you are out with friends and you ate and drank more than the healthy dose, do not feel miserable and be hard on yourself.
 You can work out more the next day to compensate for it.